gerhynes/scala-notes/README.md

 }
 ```

-`Option`s are useful where a value is optional and you want to avoid nulls, such as line2 in an address.
+`Option`s are useful where a value is optional and you want to avoid nulls, such as line 2 in an address.

 ```Scala
 class Address (